I may earn a commission on purchases made through links on this page. Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.

 Here is how to set up Time Machine.
 First, you’ll need a secondary hard drive that’s at least as large as the one you’re backing up.
 Double it if you can.
 USB hard drives work great.
 If you have a Mac Pro, you can even use a secondary internal drive.
 If you have an AirPort extreme, you can make your Time Machine drive wireless just like the Time Capsule (my recommended configuration for portable computers since it means you don’t have to remember to plug your drive in all the time).
 Second, plug in your hard drive and confirm that you want to use it as a Time Machine backup.
 That’s it!
 If you are using a drive connected to your AirPort Extreme you’ll need to be sure to run the Time Machine configuration in System Preferences, which is a couple of extra steps but still very easy.
 The first backup might take several hours to finish, but subsequent backups will be quick since it will only back up what you change.

 If you want to read Apple’s own overview of Time Machine, check out this article.

 Check your backups periodically.
-The backup process is usually very reliable, but for extra peace of mind you can easily check when the last backup took place by clicking the Time Machine icon in your menu bar, near the clock.
-It looks like an analog clock face with the counterclockwise arrow.
+The backup process is usually very reliable, but for extra peace of mind, you can easily check when the last backup took place by clicking the Time Machine icon in your menu bar, near the clock.
+It looks like an analog clock face with a counterclockwise arrow.